markgrover/nyc-hug-hive/README.md

-cloudcon-hive
+nyc-hug-hive
 =============

-Hive presentation at CloudCon 2013 in San Francisco
+Hive and HCatalog presentation at NYC HUG on June 4th, 2013

 Files in the repository
 =======================